Muthoni-Maryanne/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 This is a continuation of C that examines pointers, arrays and strings.

+## Concepts

+1. ALX concept page which looks at: types and memory, storing memory addresses, derefrencing, function parameters are passed by value, arrays, pointer vs array (an array is not a pointer but name holds address of first element- array type decay),pointer arithmetic and strings.

 ## Resources

-1. ALX concept page which looks at: types and memory, storing memory addresses, derefrencing, function parameters are passed by value, arrays, pointer vs array (an array is not a pointer but name holds address of first element- array type decay),pointer arithmetic and strings.
+##Summary

 **NOTE:** when using sizeof() and &, the name of the array is not considered as address of first element but as whole array.